 It’s something that you have to master.

-It’s awesome getting new clients but ultimately, you can only make a success of your personal training career if you retain clients.
+It’s awesome getting new clients but ultimately, you can only succeed in your personal training career if you retain clients.

-Imagine the pressure you would be under that to make a living as a personal trainer, you would continually need to find x amount of new clients each month.
+Imagine the pressure you would under to make a living as a personal trainer; you would continually need to find x amount of new clients each month.

 It’s just not sustainable at all.